peterjc/thapbi-pict/docs/examples/woody_hosts/assess.rst

 - *Phytophthora ramorum*

-The good news is that eight are correct classifications (eight true positives, 8 TP, and one false positves, 1 FP).
+The good news is that eight are correct classifications (eight true positives, 8 TP, and one false positive, 1 FP).
 That false positive *Phytophthora aleatoria* was indistinguishable from *P. cactorum* (a similar example is discussed below in more detail).